jan-vince/smallgdpr/README.md

 #### Required

-When set users cannot disable these groups in Manage cookies component and cookies will be always executed.
+When turned on users cannot disable these groups in Manage cookies component and scripts will be always executed.

 #### Default enabled

 Scripts in these groups will run without explicit user concent but can be disabled by user (in Manage cookies component).

+Be careful not to violate your local laws!

-#### Custom JS code or file
+#### Custom JS code or files

-You can add your own JS code and/or file to be executed when a cookies group is allowed (or required).
+You can add your own JS code and/or files to be executed when a cookies group is allowed (or required).

 You can optionally limit scripts execution to production mode.

-### Cookies bar
+### Tab: Cookies bar

 You can edit title and content of cookies bar.